Reminiscent of canned bean with bacon soup — without the bacon or the can! — this Smoky Bean Soup is an economical and filling, without much fuss.

 Make homemade soup!

 Instead, I make homemade versions of those soups you can buy in a can, but are cheaper and better when you make them homemade.
 Instant Pot Split Pea Soup?
 Yep.
 Alphabet Soup with Vegetables.
 Absolutely.
 Vegetable, Beef, and Barley Soup?
 How about an easy vegetable soup for a quick weeknight dinner.
+Or a Velvety Creamy Vegetable Soup made without cream.
 Yes please!

 Between the tinny taste, the dubious ingredients lists, and the higher cost of canned soups, I’m a dedicated homemade soup evangelist.
 If you haven’t taken the chance on homemade soup, today is your day, my friend!